allenchng/InsightWriting/Projects.md

  If you want advice about projects straight from the mouths of Insight alumni, point your browser [here]().
 If you want to see descriptions of projects from previous Insight fellows, point your browser to [the platform]().

-We recommend coming to Insight with a list of project ideas.
+While we encourage you to start thinking about potential projects, we want to stress that **you do not need to have a project selected on Day 1**.
+In fact, there will be lots of brainstorming and group discussions in the first week of the program to help you craft a viable and exciting project, so it's important to arrive at Insight with an open mind.
 Remember that you should be able to those core questions about who your users are, what problem you're trying to solve, and how it improves upon an existing process or behavior.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNzc3NzAwNTIsLTgyNjI1NzA2Myw0Nj
+eyJoaXN0b3J5IjpbMTI3NTczNDE1MywtODI2MjU3MDYzLDQ2MT
-E4ODMxNDgsLTUzNjgyNzYwOCw4Njg0ODQ4NTIsMTc1ODcyNzc4
+g4MzE0OCwtNTM2ODI3NjA4LDg2ODQ4NDg1MiwxNzU4NzI3Nzg3
-NywtMzU1NDc3OTM5LC05MjQ1Nzg1OTAsLTEyNTE2NTQ4NDUsLT
+LC0zNTU0Nzc5MzksLTkyNDU3ODU5MCwtMTI1MTY1NDg0NSwtMz
-M5ODc0Mzk4MywxNzc0NjY2NjgyLC0xNjA4NTYxMjAxLDgyMTk5
+k4NzQzOTgzLDE3NzQ2NjY2ODIsLTE2MDg1NjEyMDEsODIxOTk5
-OTM5NiwxOTA5NzE2NDU5LDM1Mzk1NTY0Nl19
+Mzk2LDE5MDk3MTY0NTksMzUzOTU1NjQ2XX0=
 -->